scalar-labs/scalar-kubernetes/docs/SetupDatabase.md

 ### Recommendations

+* You should configure the backup policy as `Continuous` for Point-in-time-restore (PITR).
 * You should configure service endpoint on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-configure-vnet-service-endpoint) to restrict access to Cosmos DB for production.

 ### Steps